The games that time forgot

 As with Adventure In Bristol above, Slack Bladder was completed, sent to Zenobi for evaluation but ultimately rejected!

-One of three adventures written for the "Mega Points" competition that was held at the annual Adventure Probe convention.
+One of four adventures written for the "Mega Points" competition that was held at the annual Adventure Probe convention.
+The special version written specifically for Larry Horsfield, which does not award points is still MIA.

 Marie Celeste Adventure Marie Celeste Adventure ![]()